NAVIGATION

 Overview

-You can either freeze or lock each of your credit reports.
-In theory, either will prevent potential creditors from pulling your credit report, which provides a high degree of assurance that fraudsters won't be able to open credit accounts in your name.
+So, in theory, if your credit file is either locked or frozen, said fraudster will be unable to open an account (in your name).
+The freeze or lock prevents potential creditors from pulling your credit report, which provides a high degree of assurance that fraudsters won't be able to open credit accounts in your name.

-If you know (or suspect) you've already been a victim of identify theft, be sure to read the additional recommended steps at the bottom of this page.
+If you know (or suspect) you've already been a victim of identify theft, be sure to read the additional recommended steps at the bottom of this page. 👇

 A credit freeze is required and defined by Federal law.
 As such, it offers the most protection and is free of charge.
 The downside is that the process to freeze and unfreeze is more arduous.